 In the Communications Department, we try our best to keep a good relationship with members of the media, to suggest good stories, to head off unfair or incorrect publicity.
 We were told many years ago by a firm that did a study on attitudes toward the legal system that we shouldn’t try some “slick” campaign, but instead needed to emphasize a low-key, long-term policy of trustworthy information aimed at reporters and editors.
 We want to be the place reporters call when they need to talk to a lawyer and know that they’ll be put in touch with a knowledgeable attorney who will call them back quickly and speak in plain language about the subject at hand.

 We don’t just wait for a call, however.
 When a topic becomes the focus of attention (lack of water, for instance), we call reporters and ask if we can put on a seminar for them, starring lawyers deeply experienced in that area.
 We e-mail reporters often, complimenting them on a story, adding a comment, or sometimes, offering a gentle correction.

 We ask that you also hold reporters accountable for what they write.
 A study done in the wake of plagiarism and other ethical charges against two New York Times reporters showed that many people don’t take the trouble to call or e-mail in corrections because they don’t think reporters care.
 We think they do care.
 Would you please find out how to contact a reporter by e-mail (in Denver, use the first initial with a last name – i.e. firstname.lastname@example.org to contact Howard Pankratz or use the same style to contact anyone else at The Denver Post, including the editor on down).
 Please e-mail or call them when you see a mistake or believe that a story is unfair.
 Pass along a compliment even more quickly.
 Reporters are more careful when someone is watching.
 Please be that someone who watches.

-MEMBER E-NEWSLETTER: CBA E-brief is an electronic newsletter e-mailed to more than 13,000 members every Thursday.
-If you have a statewide event, send information to email@example.com.
+MEMBER E-NEWSLETTER: CBA C-brief is an electronic newsletter e-mailed to CBA members every Thursday.